jan-van-bergen/CPU-Raytracer/README.md

 ### Fast BVH Construction
 Regular BVH Construction of a scene with > 100000 triangles is done in under one second, even without binning.
 The Sponza scene (262205 triangles) takes less than 700 ms on my machine.
+Regular BVH construction was optimized by only sorting once (at the start of construction) along all 3 dimensions, and only heap allocating once.

 The easiest way of verifying this is setting the ``SCENE`` define in Scene.cpp to ``SCENE_SPONZA`` and the ``MESH_ACCELERATOR`` define in MeshData.cpp to ``MESH_USE_BVH``.
 The time it takes to construct a Triangle BVH is always reported for every Mesh.